The Onedin Line: Main

 Another falling-out leads Baines to buy his own ship, but a fire breaks out, destroying the ship and killing Tom, a boy he and James took on first as a cabin boy and then as an indentured lad.
 Blaming James, he leaves again, and is tricked into the plot to frame James for theft.
 He then helps to clear James' name.
 On their last voyage together, James' wife Margarita has a baby son, who is named in Baines's honour.

-Lady Fogarty, Elizabeth Fogarty (nee Onedin, formerly Frazer) (Jessica Benton), James's volatile sister, works in their father's shop.
+Lady Fogarty, Elizabeth Fogarty (née Onedin, formerly Frazer) (Jessica Benton), James's volatile sister, works in their father's shop.
 She is informally engaged to marry seafarer Daniel Fogarty (Michael Billington).
 However, she does not fancy being a sea captain's wife, and wants better things.
 Her head is turned by the attentions of the wealthy Albert Frazer (Philip Bond), developer of steamship technology and heir to the Frazer shipyards, a connection James soon turns to his own advantage.
 After a heated moment of passion aboard the "Charlotte Rhodes" with Daniel Fogarty, she falls pregnant.
 Against the advice of her family, she elopes with Albert.
 Elizabeth gives birth to a son, William Frazer, who she initially tried to raise as Albert's son.
 William's true parentage is accidentally revealed by James's brother, Robert, at a party for the child's first birthday.
 Albert agrees to raise William as his own.

 The marriage is unhappy.
 Albert takes up with a music hall singer, Carrie Harris.
 Shortly before the death of Anne, the Frazers start divorce proceedings, but later reconcile.
 Albert takes frequent trips away on business, finally settling in South America, where he dies several years later.
 Elizabeth returns to the now-married Captain Fogarty.
 By the end of Series 3, Elizabeth is intending to run off with him to Australia, until she is informed that their plans will be financed by money that is rightfully her husband's.
 Having sold her house, she is left with no option but to move in with her father-in-law.

-Albert's father, Jack Frazer (John Phillips (actor)) dies, leaving his shipyards and shipping line to Elizabeth for William to inherit on coming of age, so the Frazer name will live on, having discovered that William is the son of Daniel Fogarty.
+Albert's father, Jack Frazer (John Phillips) dies, leaving his shipyards and shipping line to Elizabeth for William to inherit on coming of age, so the Frazer name will live on, having discovered that William is the son of Daniel Fogarty.
 Elizabeth is surprisingly effective at running both the Frazer Line and the Frazer shipbuilding yards.
 She subsequently has a relationship with her employee, Matt Harvey.

 16 years after he left, Daniel Fogarty returns from Australia, where he has amassed a fortune, and marries Elizabeth, whom he still loves, to help and advise his son, who retains the name Frazer.